Miscellaneous

 Errors

 Often it’s useful to be able to abort a client transaction prematurely, and return an error to the client.
-Cripts provid making this easy.
+Cripts provides a simple way to do this, using the cripts::Error object.

 Note